 mysqldump --opt project1 | mysql -h localhost project2

-- Now create the folder structure in your <docroot>/sites directory as explained here.
+- Now create the folder structure in your <docroot>/sites directory as explained on the Drupal website.
 Be careful not to call the directories ‘example1.com’ and ‘example2.com’ as explained in the document but:

 ln -s <docroot> project1